Classical Observables using Exponentiated Spin factors: Electromagnetic Scattering: KMOC Formalism in a nut-shell

+We provide a derivation of the above expression in Appendix \ref{angularmomentumderiv}.
 We do not display the higher order contributions as in this work we will only be interested in calculating the observables to leading order in coupling.
 Similarly, for the gauge field, we can read off the radiation kernel \cite{Cristofoli:2021vyo}

 The spin kick, to leading order in the coupling, is given by \cite{Maybee:2019jus}

 The classical limit is taken at the level of integrand, by expressing massless momenta in terms of their wave numbers (e.g.\ $q_{i}=\bar{q}_{i}\hbar$), appropriately rescaling the dimensionful couplings and keeping leading order terms in $\hbar$.
 In QED, the dimensionful coupling is obtained by\footnote{The dimensionless coupling is the fine structure constant $\alpha=\frac{e^{2}}{\hbar}$.} $e\rightarrow e/\sqrt{\hbar}$.